-By placing your kitchen, laundry and bathrooms in close proximity, you reduce the amount of piping and time required to install your plumbing system.
-If you can stack bathrooms from floor to floor, that’s a significant savings as well.
+By placing your kitchen, laundry, and bathrooms in close proximity, you reduce the amount of piping and time required to install your plumbing system.
+If you can stack bathrooms from floor to floor, that’s a significant saving as well.

 7. Look For The Best Deals In Appliances